World Cup 2026: all 48 teams and what they mean for your sweepstake

 Spain

 Technical, consistent, and perennial contenders.
-A smart draw for anyone who likes an each-way bet on tournament football.
+A smart draw for anyone who likes an each-way run at the trophy.

 Germany